 Day 11: Melbourne city tour & Philip Island Penguin Parade

-Enjoy a city tour featuring Fitzroy Gardens, the Shrine of Remembrance and bustling Victoria Markets.
-Take some time at leisure to explore Melbourne independently.
+Set out on a city tour and see Fitzroy Gardens, the Shrine of Remembrance and bustling “laneways” of Melbourne.
+There is time at leisure to explore the city independently.
 Later, see koalas in their natural setting during a stop at a koala conservation center before arriving at Phillip Island, a renowned nature reserve and home of the world’s largest colony of Little Penguins.
 Protected and studied by rangers, hundreds of them waddle out of the sea and cross the beach to their burrows in the dunes.
 At the interpretation center, you have a chance to learn about the lives of the Little Penguins and their significance to the region.
 (B)

 Day 12: Melbourne – Hobart, Tasmania

-Stay at the Hadleys Hotel Hobart.
 A flight to Hobart, Tasmania brings you to Australia’s second oldest city.
 The rugged and pristine beauty of Tasmania provides the backdrop to your 2-night stay.
-(B,D).
+(B,D) Stay at the Hadleys Hotel Hobart

-This morning brace yourself as you meet the Tasmanian Devil at the Tasmanian Devil Conservation Center!
-Learn about this unique marsupial, its fight for survival, and the efforts in place to save it from extinction.
+Brace yourself for the Tasmanian Devil!
+Visit the Tasmanian Devil Conservation Center and learn about this unique marsupial, its fight for survival, and the efforts in place to save it from extinction.
 Later, take a guided tour of the Port Arthur Historic Site, the best-preserved example of Australia’s original penal colonies and home to stabilized ruins and restored buildings dating back to 1833.
 En route, witness the spectacular coastal rock formations known as Tasman Arch, Devil’s Kitchen and the Blow Hole.
 (B)

 Day 14: Hobart – Sydney city tour

-Enjoy your morning at leisure before setting out to learn firsthand about opals during a special presentation at the National Opal Collection.
-As you say your farewell to Australia, chat with new friends and take in the sights during a delightful dinner cruise of Sydney Harbour.
-Marvel at the scenic vistas the harbour has to offer including Sydney’s magnificent skyline and iconic attractions: the Sydney Opera House and the Harbour Bridge.
+Enjoy a day at leisure.
+This evening, say your farewell to Australia while taking in the sights during a delightful dinner cruise of Sydney Harbour.
+Marvel at the scenic vistas of the harbour showcasing Sydney’s magnificent skyline, the iconic Sydney Opera House and the Harbour Bridge.
 (B,D)